United Nations Group of Experts on Geographical Names: Working Groups

-The former Working Group on Pronunciation has been disbanded in 2017.
+The former Working Group on Pronunciation was disbanded in 2017.

 Conference

 The United Nations Conference on the Standardization of Geographical Names is a periodic international conference organised by the United Nations Statistical Commission, the central purpose of which is to facilitate the standardization of national geographical names.
 The purpose of the Conference is not to settle political disputes between states on the use (or non-use) of particular geographical names.

 The conference takes place every five years at United Nations Headquarters in New York City.
 It can be conducted at a different location, if a country offers to host the conference and to pay the additional costs of hosting the conference away from UN HQ.
 Each country may send a delegation.
 Members of these delegations are mainly experts on geographical names from their respective countries.

 The most recent conference, the 11th, was held in New York in August 2017.

-Toponymic Guidelines
+Toponymic guidelines

-Toponymic Guidelines (full title: Toponymic guidelines for map and other editors, for international use) are up-to-date documents promoted by the UNGEGN.
+Toponymic guidelines (full title: Toponymic guidelines for map and other editors, for international use) are up-to-date documents promoted by the UNGEGN.
 The aim of these documents is to compile information on toponymic issues of a certain country, especially from the perspective of standardization of geographical names.